Someone famous once said: “You are not alone in this world; you are part of an ensemble”.

 For decades now, a whole host of Bharatanatyam artistes have poured their creative imagination and energies into creating ensemble work that has not only brought to the fore a slew of artistic ideas and expressions but also in bringing together an array of dancers and collaborators who are invested in a common project, these dancers-choreographers-teachers who envisage an ensemble are perfect examples of the meaning and essence of the word, collaboration.

 In this edition, we raise a toast to those who have dedicated their dance careers to the creation, production and presentation of ensemble work.
-We shine the spotlight on four Bharatanatyam exponents from Chennai – Anitha Guha, Jayanthi Subramanian, Radhika Shurajit and Sheela Unnikrishnan.
+We shine the spotlight on four Bharatanatyam exponents from Chennai – Anitha Guha, Jayanthi Subramaniam, Radhika Shurajit and Sheela Unnikrishnan.

 “Despite a series of challenges in creating ensemble work, what keeps us going is passion.
 It is the driving force that enables us to overcome obstacles and create magical productions,” says Chennai-based Bharatanatyam exponent, Anitha Guha

-1. What, in your view, is the magic of the ensemble?
+- What, in your view, is the magic of the ensemble?

-Our storytelling, rooted in the rich tapestry of Puranas and Ithihasas, reaches out to the younger generation, providing a joyful and educational experience.
-It also offers them a platform to showcase their talents.
 The ensemble format I have chosen is the traditional Nritya Natakam, which provides immense scope to learn various stories from our Puranic characters, understand their unique body language, and explore a wide range of emotions.

 This holistic approach not only preserves our cultural heritage but also ensures its relevance for future generations, creating a bridge between the past and the present through the magic of performance.

-1. From a creation perspective, the ensemble requires a different kind of vision, a different process of choreography, a different kind of time… What is usually your starting point and can you, in short, share your process with us?
+- From a creation perspective, the ensemble requires a different kind of vision, a different process of choreography, a different kind of time… What is usually your starting point and can you, in short, share your process with us?

 First and foremost, a thorough study of the literature we plan to present is essential.
 Sometimes, this involves consulting a well-learned scholar for deeper insights.
 As I read or hear about the material, I naturally envision the production—it is God’s gift to all choreographers, I believe.